Starting Today, Metro B And D Subway Lines Will Run More Often

 - On weekends, from 8:15 a.m. to 7 p.m.

-- Beween Union Station and Wilshire/Vermont, trains will run every 6 minutes because they share a section of the track.
+- Between Union Station and Wilshire/Vermont, trains will run every 6 minutes because they share a section of the track.

-- All other times, services will be every 20 minutes, and every 10 minutes bewteen Union Station and Wilshire/Vermont.
+- All other times, services will be every 20 minutes, and every 10 minutes between Union Station and Wilshire/Vermont.

 We're adding more frequent service to the B/D Lines starting today!— Metro Los Angeles (@metrolosangeles) September 10, 2023